 Festivals in Banff

 Winter Festivals in Banff

 New Year in Banff is super fun.
-New Year’s Eve means fun events at Centennial Park as well as sleigh rides, and events spread around the town; Banff Avenue is packed with food stalls and live music.
+New Year’s Eve means fun events at Centennial Park in Canmore as well as sleigh rides and events spread around the town; Banff Avenue is packed with food stalls and live music.

 As the new year starts, January means the Ice Magic Festival.
-Super skilled people somehow create some amazing ice sculptures that can be found on the shores of Lake Louise.
+Super-skilled people somehow create some amazing ice sculptures that can be found on the shores of Lake Louise.
 There’s also SnowDays.
 Towards the end of the month (roughly the same time as Ice Magic), the 12-day-long SnowDays sees a load of snow sculptures take to the streets of Banff for a winter wonderland kind of feel.
-Both festivals attract many people to see the sculptures, which are admittedly pretty cool.
+Both festivals attract many people to see the sculptures.

 Spring Festivals in Banff

 The Arc’Teryx Canmore Ice Climbing Festival at the beginning of March kicks off the spring with a variety of clambering for climbers of various levels.
 March also sees the Lake Louise Junior Big Mountain Challenge, where young free-skiers compete against each other, pulling out all the stops to impress judges.

 May means it’s time for the Slush Cup.
 This happens at Banff Sunshine and is when skiers and snowboarders head down the hill only to jump into slushy water.
 The event has happened since 1928 and celebrates winter’s last bits when these daring skiers and snowboarders try to stick a landing and ski in the water.
 If you like running, you might want to be in Banff in June for the Banff Marathon.
 It’s a grueling task, but being a fundraising event, it’s for a good cause.
 Want more running?
 The Banff Jasper Relay Race is also in June, and takes place over 260km.